 An overview of the HURT 100 course can be found on the following pages, where the outline of the three legs of the course as well as relevant landmarks are shown overlaid on the Nā Ala Hele trail map.
 A more accurate rendering of the course based on GPS data can be accessed online through Google Maps as well as in the form of a KMZ file to be opened with Google Earth.
-Note that the locations and intersections of Nā Ala Hele trails as shown in Google Maps are significantly inaccurate as of May 19, 2012.

-Runner should print the course map and carry it during the event.
+Runners should print the course map and carry it during the event.
 Course maps are not provided.